 We know that things are way different these days, and we have to catch up with everything we left off since the start of this pandemic, and that is our schoolwork.
 School is now starting for some countries.
 And so, Pooja and I have made a post on how to maintain your blogging routine during online classes.

-It is quite hard to do, considering the balance of everything while maintaining your physical, mental, and emotional health intact.
+Managing both your blog and your studies at the same time is quite difficult to do, considering the time you allot into everything while maintaining your physical, mental, and emotional health intact.
 So, we hope that you take in these helpful tips to help you manage your schedule throughout!

 Make your blogging routine flexible